FHV-ITM13/Latex-Documents/README.md

   3. LaTex
   4. LaTex

-If you use any IDE take a look in the options menu - maybe you can find an option to automatize this.
+If you use any IDE take a look into the options menu - maybe you can find any option to automatize this.